Los Angeles Construction Accident Lawyers

 - wrongful death.

 Construction is one of the most dangerous occupation sectors in the country.
 It is consistently in the top of the Bureau of Labor Statistics lists for most fatalities and injuries.
 One out of six worker fatalities occurs in construction.
-There is a wide array of accidents that can occur on a construction site.
+There is a wide array of construction accidents that can occur on a construction site.
 Some of these include:

 - Heavy equipment malfunctions